etendosoftware/docs/docs/user-guide/etendo-mobile/bundles/etendo-classic-subapp-extensions/classic-subapp-extensions.md

 To navigate in different levels, the user can resort to the system buttons (Android) or the arrow in the upper left corner or gesture (both systems).

-In addition, the "path or breadcrumbs" of which records and tabs are being navigated can be displayed at the top of the screen.
+In addition, the **path or breadcrumbs** of which records and tabs are being navigated can be displayed at the top of the screen.

 #### Actions button